 - All-inclusive convenience: choose a resort known for kids clubs + pools

-- Start activities earlier in the day (less heat + fewer crowds)
+- Start earlier (less heat + fewer crowds)

 - Don’t stack two big excursions back-to-back

-- If anyone gets motion sickness, plan the calmest water days first
+- If anyone gets motion sickness, plan the calmest days first

 - Always confirm pickup times and what’s included (food, lockers, transport)